lawrips/simplcv/readme.md

 It's very early and lots to do, but you can get up and running with a bit of effort:

 1. Clone this project
-2. Open each of the files in /content and edit the content for your own profile
+2. Open each of the files in /content and edit the content for your own profile (see
+3. Name your site through the environment variable "title" (e.g. for Macos: export title "My Name")
-3. npm i
+4. npm i
-4. npm start
+5. npm start

 Alternatively you can also run this using the included Dockerfile, or: